SubatomicHero/devops-lambdas/python/TrialRequestHandler/README.md

 To execute only the lambda_hander test, you just have to do:

-        "python mock_file.py test_lambda_handler"
+        "python mock_file.py test_lambda_handler" on terminal

 To execute only the insertion of data in dynamo test, you just have to do:

-        "python mock_file.py test_insert_into_dynamo"
+        "python mock_file.py test_insert_into_dynamo" on terminal

 To execute only the sending of the marketo result to the SQS service test, you just have to do:

-         "python mock_file.py test_send_to_SQS"
+         "python mock_file.py test_send_to_SQS" on terminal

 To execute only the sending of the message to marketo to get the details test, you just have to do:

-         "python mock_file.py test_details_marketo"
+         "python mock_file.py test_details_marketo" on terminal
-         This is test is not final since got an error regarding the SSLv3 handshake (need to sort this out with Daniel Taylor)
+         This test is not final since got an error regarding the SSLv3 handshake (need to sort this out with Daniel Taylor)